|Board Phone:||(803) 896-4580|

 Q. If my firm offers Architectural or Engineering Services; do I have to apply for a separate Certificate of Authorization for each discipline?

-A. Yes, you will need to apply for a separate Certificate of Authorization for each discipline.
+A. Yes, each Board is independent, so you will need to apply for a separate Certificate of Authorization for each discipline.

 Q. Can I apply for reinstatement of my firm’s Certificate of Authorization?

 A. No. If the firm’s Certificate of Authorization lapses, you must reapply for a new Certificate of Authorization.